microsoft/cpp_client_telemetry/docs/List-of-OSS-Components.md

 SQLite is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.

 SDK maintains its own snapshot of the mainline SQLite, which is used for Windows builds [here](../sqlite).
 Other platforms use platform-provided SQLite.
-It is customer product responsibility to ensure that a snapshot of SQLite they use - meets their product security and licensing requirements
+It is the responsibility of product teams to ensure that a snapshot of zlib they use meets their product security and licensing requirements.

 ## [nlohmann/json](https://github.com/nlohmann/json)